Skip to content

 Thomas Davis have had a championship to forget and have lost every game so far.
 This Saturday, they must put that behind them somehow, regroup and battle to save their Senior 1 status.

 Sylvesters are fairly unfortunate to find themselves battling to save their Senior 1 status.
-Three of the four teams in Group 4 finished on two points, but despite beating Clontarf, their points difference, alongside their defeat to St Judes, meant they finished bottom of the pile.
+Three of the four teams in Group 4 finished on two points, but despite beating Clontarf, their points difference, alongside their defeat to St Judes, meant they finished bottom of the pile and will now need to beat Thomas Davis to secure their place in the Senior 1 Championship for 2026.

 Go-Ahead Ireland Senior 1 Football Championship Relegation playoffs